psylink-me/psylink-web/content/faq.md

 - [PeerTube Video Channel](https://peertube.linuxrocks.online/video-channels/psylink/videos)
 - [Mastodon Channel](https://fosstodon.org/@psylink) (like twitter, without the corporate control)

+## Privacy Policy

+This website stores no data whatsoever about visitors.

+However, some pages embed video content from the third-party service [peertube.linuxrocks.online](https://peertube.linuxrocks.online), which may or may not store data about visitors.
+Please refer to their privacy policy.

 ## License

 - Music in videos: See the license of the respective owner